ExtraBB/deglaze/common/ingredients/seeds-nuts-and-dried-fruits/Sesame Seeds.md

-- **Name**: Raw sesame seeds (Cham-kkae)
+- **Name**: Raw sesame seeds
 - **Other Names**: 참깨
 - **Type**: Seed / Nut

 ## Description

 Raw sesame seeds are small, oval seeds with a mild, nutty flavor.
-They are used in Korean cuisine for garnishing, making pastes, and as an ingredient in sauces and desserts.
+They are commonly used for garnishing, making pastes, and as an ingredient in sauces and desserts.

 ## How to use